-Wage and Income Transcript Checklist: A Practical
+Wage and Income Transcript Checklist: A Practical Guide for Taxpayers

 What Is a Wage and Income Transcript?

-A Wage and Income Transcript is an IRS record showing income reported to your account by third parties—employers, banks, and other payers through Form W-2, the Form 1099 series, and similar documents.
+A Wage and Income Transcript is an IRS record showing income reported to your account by third parties—employers, banks, and other payers—through Form W-2, the Form 1099 series, and similar documents.
 The Internal Revenue Service generates this transcript from information returns filed by payers, not from your tax return.

 Who Should Use This Checklist?

-This checklist applies if
+This checklist applies if:

-This checklist does NOT apply if
+This checklist does NOT apply if:

 What Determines Your Outcome?

-Obtaining your actual Tax Transcript before responding to any notice is critical—responding without seeing what the IRS has recorded means arguing blind.
-The biggest mistake is assuming your tax return proves what you reported instead of matching it against the IRS’s separate record of payer-reported income.
+Your leverage depends on whether you act before or after the IRS calculates an assessment.
+Obtaining your actual tax transcript before responding to any notice is critical—responding without it means arguing blind.
+The biggest mistake is assuming your tax return proves what you reported, rather than matching it against the IRS’s separate record of payer-reported income.
 These two sources don’t always align, and the IRS uses theirs as the baseline.

 Step-by-Step Checklist